1

 蘇秦既約六國從親,歸趙,趙肅侯封為武安君,乃投從約書於秦。 秦兵不敢闚函谷關十五年。

 After Su Qin had made the pact of the six states to form an alliance, he returned to Zhao.
-King Su of Zhao enfeoffed him as Lord Wu'an, then threw the alliance pact document at Qin.
-Qin troops dared not spy on Hangu Pass for fifteen years.
+Marquis Su of Zhao enfeoffed him as Lord Wu'an, then threw the alliance pact document at Qin.
+Qin troops did not dare venture beyond Hangu Pass for fifteen years.

 39